apache/yunikorn-site/docs/design/gang_scheduling.md

 This includes the pod that triggered the application creation if we do not use the application CRD.
 This assumption is needed to make sure that the scheduler core can behave in the same way for both ways of submitting the application.
 The placeholder pods must be communicated to the core before the real pod.

-Queue sorting for the queue that the application runs in must be set to _FIFO_ or _StateAware_.
-Other queue policies cannot guarantee that there is only one _New_ application processed at a time.
-In the case of the _FAIR_ policy we could be allocating multiple _New_ applications at the same time making quota management impossible to enforce.
-The other side effect of using _FAIR_ as a policy could be that we get multiple applications with only a partial allocated guarantee.

-Auto-scaling can be triggered due to the fact that the core can not place the placeholders on any node.
-In case the queue would use the _FAIR_ sorting this could lead to other applications taking the scaled up nodes instead of the placeholders again breaking the gang.

 Changes for the placeholder AllocationAsks are the first step.
 As part of the creation of the application the AllocationAsks get added.